kraig-hebert/chess-position-tool/roadmap.md

   - ✓ Save original position when entering edit mode
   - ✓ Add "Return to Position" button to return to the original position
   - ✓ Reorganize BoardControls component for better UX
+- ✓ Ensure selected en passant target is not reset when modifying the board

 \*BUGS

-- add isKingInCHeck and isCheckmate to promotionPieceSelect afyer piece is chosen
+- add isKingInCheck and isCheckmate to promotionPieceSelect after piece is chosen

 \*REFRACTOR